Immaculate Conception High School (Lodi, New Jersey): History

+In March 2023, after 107 years of the school running, the Board of Directors announced Immaculate Conception's closure as of June 30, 2023.

 Athletics

-The Immaculate Conception High School Blue Wolves participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson County, Morris County and Passaic County counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
-Prior to league realignment that took effect in the fall of 2010, Immaculate Conception was part of the smaller Bergen-Passaic Scholastic League (BPSL).
+The Immaculate Conception High School Blue Wolves participated in the North Jersey Interscholastic Conference, which comprises small-enrollment schools in Bergen, Hudson County, Morris County and Passaic County counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
+Before league realignment in the fall of 2010, Immaculate Conception was part of the smaller Bergen-Passaic Scholastic League (BPSL).
 With 320 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

-Sports offered include soccer, volleyball, tennis, cross country, basketball, softball, cheerleading, swimming and track.
+Sports offered included soccer, volleyball, tennis, cross country, basketball, softball, cheerleading, swimming and track.